zx80live/gofp/README.md

 ### Array

 Array is just wrapper for go-arrays which contains convenient functions.
 All examples of  this section use a `IntArray` type.
 But this API is supported in the other array types also.
 (See [Supported array types](#supported-array-types) section)
+Warning, current implementation of the array wrapper is mutable data structure.